How To Deal With The Emotional Turmoil Of Getting Rejected

 Know This Too Will Pass

-Give yourself the credit for all your skills and the things that you were successful in the past, while reminding yourself of all those great experiences you’ve had.
+Give yourself the credit for all your skills and the things you were successful at in the past, while reminding yourself of all those great experiences you’ve had.

-The time when you made progress, helped someone, solved a problem.
-Realize that you’re not defined by one bad experience, as it to will pass.
+Those times when you made progress, helped someone, solved a problem.
+Realize you’re not defined by one bad experience, as it too will pass.

 Take a step back, take a deep breath and realize what’s happening.
 Realize what the situation is and collect your thoughts by taking a few deep breathes for a few moments.

-Most often, the situation appears a lot worse then it actually is because what you do is immediately react to it, this by framing it as a negative personal attack.
+Most often, the situation appears a lot worse then it actually is because of how you reacted to it, by framing it as a negative personal attack.

-Instead of thinking, “No one likes me because I’m unlikable,” you could instead reframe it by thinking, “Having a relationship is difficult for everyone and I’m no different.
-It’s difficult, but I learned something positive from it.”
+Instead of thinking, “No one likes me because I’m unlikable,” you could instead re-frame it by thinking, “Having a relationship is difficult for everyone and I’m no different.”

 Just Let Things Go